okteto/okteto/docs/how-does-it-work.md

 <img align="left" src="okteto-architecture.png">

-When you run `okteto up`, okteto scales to zero the **api** deployment and creates the mirror deployment **api-okteto**.
-The **api-okteto** deployment manifest is a combination of the **api** deployment manifest and the overrides defined in your [okteto manifest](https://okteto.com/docs/reference/manifest/).
+When you run `okteto up`, okteto scales to zero the **api** deployment and creates a mirror development container **api-okteto**.
+This development container is a copy of the **api** deployment manifest with the following improvements:

-The okteto manifest overrides include things like:

-- A different container image (with all the dev tools you need pre-installed).
+- The **api-okteto** deployments can override any field defined in your [okteto manifest](https://okteto.com/docs/reference/manifest/) for development purposes.
+In particular, you might want to use a different container image with all the dev tools you need pre-installed.
-- Environment variables needed for development.
-- Remote paths where your local code is synchronized.
-- Port forwards and reverse tunnels to access your application in localhost.
-- And much more.
-Pretty much every deployment manifest field is overridable using the [okteto manifest](https://okteto.com/docs/reference/manifest/).
+- A bidirectional file [synchronization service](https://okteto.com/docs/reference/file-synchronization/) is started to keep your changes up to date between your local filesystem and your development container.
+- Automatic local and remote port forwarding using [SSH](https://okteto.com/docs/reference/ssh-server/), so you can access your cluster services via `localhost` or connect a remote debugger.

-Note that the **api-okteto** deployment inherits the original **api** manifest definition: same service account, environment variables, secrets, volumes, sidecars, ... [okteto up](https://okteto.com/docs/reference/cli/#up) also configures a watcher to stream any change to the deployment **api** definition into your **api-okteto** development container.
+Note that your development container inherits the original **api** manifest definition.
+Therefore, the development container uses the same service account, environment variables, secrets, volumes, sidecars, ... than the original **api** deployment, providing a fully integrated development environment.

-Finally, local code changes are immediately synchronized into your **api-okteto** development container via [syncthing](https://github.com/syncthing/syncthing).
-To accomplish this, Okteto launches syncthing both locally and in your **api-okteto** development container.
-Both processes are securely connected via SSH tunnels.
+Finally, okteto configures a watcher to stream any change to the **api** deployment definition into your **api-okteto** development container.